 You can also set yourself up as a local thought leader by becoming a go-to for all things new and exciting in your town.
 Whether it’s a sushi restaurant you just discovered, the farmer’s market you frequent regularly or an exciting weekend event you’ll be attending, there are tons of opportunities to share with others in your city.
 Use your social media channels to start community conversations, upload photos and show that you’re an excellent community resource.

 Lastly, don’t forget to be human.
 At the end of the day, when someone clicks “like” on your photo or retweets an update you posted, there’s still a person on the other end.

 If you choose to automate your social media efforts, be ready to hop online and engage when someone (virtually) reaches out to you with a comment, tweet or direct message.
-Response is imperative to a successful social media strategy.
+A response is imperative to a successful social media strategy.
 If you make a point to reply to comments quickly, you’ll be ahead of the game.
 (A 2015 study found that 7 out of 8 messages to brands aren’t responded to within the first 72 hours.
 That’s a lot of missed opportunities!)